helm/charts/incubator/sparkoperator/README.md

 ###### Breaking changes

 - `cleanupCrdsBeforeInstall` has been removed for Helm 3 compatibility.
-If you with to replicate this behavior before upgrading, do so manually (`kubectl delete CustomResourceDefinition sparkapplications.sparkoperator.k8s.io scheduledsparkapplications.sparkoperator.k8s.io`)
+If you wish to replicate this behavior before upgrading, do so manually (`kubectl delete CustomResourceDefinition sparkapplications.sparkoperator.k8s.io scheduledsparkapplications.sparkoperator.k8s.io`)

 ###### Non-breaking changes

-- CRDs have moved to `/crds` directory, with template globbing, for both Helm 2 and 3 compatibility
+- CRDs have been moved to `/crds` directory, with template globbing, for both Helm 2 and 3 compatibility
 - `app.kubernetes.io/name=sparkoperator` label is added to CRDs if installed at this version, for easier manual cleanup after chart deletion (`kubectl delete CustomResourceDefinition -l app.kubernetes.io/name=sparkoperator`)

 #### Contributing